materialdoc/materialdoc-web/docs/components/bottom-sheets.md

 </LinearLayout>
 ```

+!!! note
-?> You can use the `behavior_peekHeight` attribute to set the default height of the bottom sheet.
+    You can use the `behavior_peekHeight` attribute to set the default height of the bottom sheet.

 III.
 Add your view which implements the bottom sheet behavior as a direct child of a `CoordinatorLayout`.